Wildlife of North Carolina: State ecology

 North Carolina's geography is usually divided into three biomes: Coastal, Piedmont, and the Appalachian Mountains.

 North Carolina is the most ecologically unique state in the southeast because its borders contain sub-tropical, temperate, and boreal habitats.
 Although the state is at temperate latitudes, the Appalachian Mountains and the Gulf Stream influence climate and, hence, the vegetation (flora) and animals (fauna).

 Coastal region

 Located in eastern North Carolina, the coastal region is much warmer and more humid.
 The climate is humid subtropical and the geography is flat coastal plain.

 Piedmont

-This region includes the Charlotte Metro Area and urban biomes of Raleigh and Durham, as well as a large area of semi-mountainous, rolling hills.
+This region includes the Charlotte metropolitan area and urban biomes of Raleigh and Durham, as well as a large area of semi-mountainous, rolling hills.
 The climate is humid subtropical and the geography is rolling, gentle hills and flat valleys.
 The Piedmont ranges from about 300–400 feet (90–120 m) elevation in the east to over 1,000 feet (300 m) in the west.